Contents

 |---|---|

-| Self-assessment profile and responses | Retained for the duration of active service use and for a period of up to 3 years following your last active session, after which data is deleted unless you request deletion sooner. |
+| Board audit profile and responses | Retained for the duration of active service use plus 2 years following your last active session, after which data is deleted unless you request deletion sooner. |

-| Authentication emails (magic links) | Magic links expire after a short period (typically around 1 hour).
+| Authentication emails (sign-in codes or links) | Sign-in codes or links expire after a short period (approximately 1 hour).
 Transmission metadata follows provider retention settings. |

 | Contact form enquiries | Retained for up to 2 years, or until the enquiry has been resolved and correspondence is no longer needed. |